 - 2.1 Schedule 2, Part 4, Class B of the Town and Country Planning (General Permitted Development) Order 2015 allows for the temporary use of land for any purpose for not more than 28 days in any Calendar year and for the provision on that land of any moveable structures for the purposes of the permitted use.
 Any days over and above those 28 days permitted in that calendar year require planning permission. - 2.2 Kings Meadow is the site for other temporary uses and owned by Reading Borough Council.
-The proposal seeks to extend the current 28 days allowed for a temporary use of the site for up to an maximum additional 45 days within the year 2019 for mixed leisure and entertainment use to include kitchen facilities, an eating and dancing area, a reception area and a dodgem tent contained within a marquee.
-The events would comprise seated Christmas dinners followed by dancing and entertainment. - 2.3 The applicant has confirmed that 17 parties are proposed within the 45 day period applied for.
-15 were held last year and 18 the year before.
-Each party would cater for a maximum of 900-980 guests and be held between 7pm and 1:30am (the proposed capacity was 980 guests last year, 850 the year before and the event has run for many years with the capacity being as high as 1300 in the past).
-The last party of this year would be held on 21st December 2019. - 2.4 The proposed size of the main marquee is 65 metres by 24 metres.
+The proposal seeks to extend the current 28 days allowed for a temporary use of the site for up to and maximum additional 45 days within the year 2021 for mixed leisure and entertainment use to include kitchen facilities, an eating and dancing area, a reception area and a dodgem tent contained within a marquee.
+The events would comprise seated Christmas dinners followed by dancing and entertainment. - 2.3 A total of 11 parties are proposed within the 45 day period applied for.
+The event was cancelled in 2020 due to Coronavirus restrictions, but 17 were held during this period in 2019, 15 in 2018, and 18 in 2017.
+Each party will cater for a maximum number of 800 guests and be held between 18:45hrs and 01:00hrs.
+The capacity has been reduced this year compared to previous years (there were 980 guests in 2019, 980 in 2018, 850 in 2017, and the event has run for many years with the capacity being as high as 1300 in the past).
+The first party of this year would be held on 3rd December 2021 and the last would be held on 18th December 2021. - 2.4 The proposed size of the main marquee is 65 metres by 24 metres.
 This would be surrounded by a number of smaller tents to provide ancillary facilities.
 The largest tent would have a maximum height above ground level of 8 metres. - 2.5 The main pedestrian entrance and exit to the marquee structure would be from Kings Meadow Car Park.
 The Traffic Management Plan states that it is intended that around half the Kings Meadow car park would be used as a taxi-rank, drop off area with the other half providing 40 spaces for visitors.
 Once this is full, the Hills Meadow Car Park would be used as an overflow.
-The Traffic Management Plan also states that marshals will be permanently stationed on the roadside to ensure the Traffic Management Plan is adhered to, which includes management of coaches picking up and dropping off visitors to the site.
+The Traffic Management Plan also states that marshals will be permanently stationed on the roadside to ensure the Traffic Management Plan is adhered to, which includes management of coaches picking up and dropping off visitors to the site. - 2.6 Drawings/ Documents:

-2.6 Drawings: